SonglinYu-stu/few-shot-object-detection-papers/README.md

 # few-shot-object-detection-papers
-some papers about few-shot object detection
+some papers about few-shot object detection!
+# 2021